-On Pando (http://pando.com/, [search for Healbe]) an admittedly comic-art-heavy website which says "We have one goal here at PandoDaily: To be the site-of-record for that startup root-system and everything that springs up from it, cycle-after-cycle," Paul Carr wrote a devastating series of reviews of Healbe and its Indiegogo campaign.
-A typical title is "Healbe Hustle\ The full story of how a failed Russian cake shop owner humiliated Indiegogo and took "the crowd" for over \$1m \ PandoDaily."
+On Pando was an admittedly comic-art-heavy website which said "We have one goal here at PandoDaily: To be the site-of-record for that startup root-system and everything that springs up from it, cycle-after-cycle," Paul Carr wrote a devastating series of reviews of Healbe and its Indiegogo campaign.
+A typical title is "Healbe Hustle The full story of how a failed Russian cake shop owner humiliated Indiegogo and took "the crowd" for over \$1m PandoDaily."
 In an interview, Healbe said they chose Indiegogo over Kickstarter, because the latter had more restrictive criteria for inclusion of a funding campaign.
 It is not clear how many devices have yet been shipped, or how much of the Indiegogo donations have been returned.